ast-grep/ast-grep/website/guide/introduction.md

 ast-grep solves the problem by providing a simple core mechanism: using code to search code with the same pattern.
 Consider it as same as `grep` but based on AST instead of text.

-In comparison to Babel, you can complete this hello-world task in ast-grep
+In comparison to Babel, we can complete this hello-world task in ast-grep

 ```javascript
 console.log